kin-labs/kin-developer-docs-old/docs/developers/typescript.md

 Getting started with Kin is incredibly straightforward.
 Just follow the steps below to start transacting with Kin in your App.

-We recommend starting with Devnet before moving on to Mainnet.
-Remember, if you want to earn Kin via the KRE, you'll have to register your App on our Dev Portal and apply for access.

-But, this doesn't stop you from building and running your App in the meantime.

 #### Installation
 ```